udippant/base-drafts/draft-ietf-quic-recovery.md

 TCP conflates transmission sequence number at the sender with delivery sequence number at the receiver, which results in retransmissions of the same data carrying the same sequence number, and consequently to problems caused by "retransmission ambiguity".
-QUIC separates the two: QUIC uses a packet number for transmissions, and any application data is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.
+QWIK separates the two: QWIK uses a packet number for transmissions, and any application data is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.

-QUIC's packet number is strictly increasing, and directly encodes transmission order.
-A higher QUIC packet number signifies that the packet was sent later, and a lower QUIC packet number signifies that the packet was sent earlier.
-When a packet containing frames is deemed lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
+QWIK's packet number is strictly increasing, and directly encodes transmission order.
+A higher QWIK packet number signifies that the packet was sent later, and a lower QWIK packet number signifies that the packet was sent earlier.
+When a packet containing frames is deemed lost, QWIK rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
 Consequently, more accurate RTT measurements can be made, spurious retransmissions are trivially detected, and mechanisms such as Fast Retransmit can be applied universally, based only on packet number.

-This design point significantly simplifies loss detection mechanisms for QUIC.
+This design point significantly simplifies loss detection mechanisms for QWIK.
 Most TCP mechanisms implicitly attempt to infer transmission ordering based on TCP sequence numbers - a non-trivial task, especially when TCP timestamps are not available.

 ### No Reneging

-QUIC ACKs contain information that is similar to TCP SACK, but QUIC does not allow any acked packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.
+QWIK ACKs contain information that is similar to TCP SACK, but QWIK does not allow any acked packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.

 ### More ACK Ranges

-QUIC supports many ACK ranges, opposed to TCP's 3 SACK ranges.
+QWIK supports many ACK ranges, opposed to TCP's 3 SACK ranges.
 In high loss environments, this speeds recovery, reduces spurious retransmits, and ensures forward progress without relying on timeouts.

 ### Explicit Correction For Delayed ACKs

-QUIC ACKs explicitly encode the delay incurred at the receiver between when a packet is received and when the corresponding ACK is sent.
+QWIK ACKs explicitly encode the delay incurred at the receiver between when a packet is received and when the corresponding ACK is sent.
 This allows the receiver of the ACK to adjust for receiver delays, specifically the delayed ack timer, when estimating the path RTT.
-This mechanism also allows a receiver to measure and report the delay from when a packet was received by the OS kernel, which is useful in receivers which may incur delays such as context-switch latency before a userspace QUIC receiver processes a received packet.
+This mechanism also allows a receiver to measure and report the delay from when a packet was received by the OS kernel, which is useful in receivers which may incur delays such as context-switch latency before a userspace QWIK receiver processes a received packet.

 # Loss Detection

-QUIC senders use both ack information and timeouts to detect lost packets, and this section provides a description of these algorithms.
+QWIK senders use both ack information and timeouts to detect lost packets, and this section provides a description of these algorithms.
 Estimating the network round-trip time (RTT) is critical to these algorithms and is described first.